-As a full-stack insurance company, we currently employ a "capital-efficient" model, which utilizes a variety of reinsurance structures at elevated levels of reinsurance.
+As a full-stack insurance company, we currently employ a "capital-efficient" model, which utilizes a variety of reinsurance structures.
+These include excess of loss and quota share reinsurance.
+Excess of loss provides us with volatility protection against a portion of large individual losses or an aggregation of losses from catastrophes.
+Quota share provides, among other advantages, regulatory surplus relief for growing companies.
 These reinsurance structures deliver three core objectives (1) top-line growth without a commensurate increase in regulatory capital requirements, (2) support of customer acquisition costs and (3) protection from outsized losses or tail events.
-We expect to maintain an elevated level of third-party quota share reinsurance while scaling our business in order to operate a capital-efficient business model.
-As our business scales, we expect to have the flexibility to reduce our quota share levels to maximize the return to shareholders.
+We expect to continuously evaluate our utilization of third-party quota share reinsurance while scaling our business in order to operate a capital-efficient business model.
+As our gross loss ratios continue to improve and stabilize over the long-term, we expect to maintain the flexibility to modify our quota share levels to maximize the return to shareholders.